-In the 2011 findings, the U.S. Fish and Wildlife Service identified several risks and threats to whitebark pine.
-They include forest insects and disease (blister rust and pine beetle), fire exclusion, and climate change factors.
-Timber harvest is not among the threats to whitebark pine identified by the U.S. Fish and Wildlife Service.
+In December (2020), the U.S. Fish and Wildlife Service (Service) proposed to list whitebark pine as a threatened species.
+The Service identified several risks and threats to whitebark pine, including forest insects and disease (blister rust and pine beetle), altered fire regimes, and climate change factors.
+Timber harvest is not among the threats to whitebark pine identified by the Service.

 In general, there is a high degree of spatial separation between timber harvest locations and where whitebark pine exists, as whitebark pine tends to occur outside lands suitable for timber production.
 Accordingly, whitebark pine tends to be only an incidental species where it does occur in association with a timber harvest is for example not at levels where) impacts could adversely affect the viability of the species (Weldon 2011).
 However, targeted restoration treatments may be desirable in whitebark pine stands where disturbance is determined to benefit the species.
-For example, removing shade-tolerant conifers may aid in the persistence of mature whitebark pine, increase the potential for nutcracker caching, and to open-up areas for planting of rust-resistant trees.
+For example, removing shadetolerant conifers may aid in the persistence of mature whitebark pine, increase the potential for nutcracker caching, and to open-up areas for planting of rust-resistant trees.
 All whitebark pine restoration projects could consider potential impacts to healthy cone-producing trees.